 Each foray took me deeper and deeper into the wasteland.
 There I found an endless grid of dirt roads, old pumping stations, rusting chain link fences, and even the occasional incongruous cluster of small, unkempt houses with old cars or pickup trucks abandoned in the front yards.

 The bleakness was an irresistible fascination.
 And going to see it was emancipating.
 I was where children were not supposed to go.
 I was exploring on my own terms.
 As long as I kept moving I had a free pass.
-It was the harsh counterbalance to the rest of my experience.
-To the dull, safe, swept-porch uniformity of life to the east of the highway.
+It was a harsh counterbalance to the rest of my experience.
+To the dull swept-porch uniformity of life to the east of the highway.